 - Something unique about yourself that not many people know: I enjoy scuba diving.

 - Favorite subject in school: History and math.

-- Dr. Jerry Tetreau - International Baptist College, Chancellor (Read more/less...)
+- Dr. Jerry Tetreau - International Baptist College and Seminary, Chancellor (Read more/less...)

 Jerry Tetreau was born on August 1 in Bad Axe, Michigan, where he also attended elementary and high school.
 As a nine-year-old, Jerry recognized his need for a Savior and asked God to forgive and save him.
-He earned a B.A. from Bob Jones University, an M.A. from Maranatha Baptist Bible College, an Ed.Sp. degree from Pensacola Christian College, and a Ph.D from California Graduate School of Theology.
+He earned a B.A. from Bob Jones University, an M.A. from Maranatha Baptist Bible College, an Ed.Sp. degree from Pensacola Christian College, and a Ph.D. from California Graduate School of Theology.
 He also received an honorary D.Litt. from Baptist College and Graduate School of the West.
 After teaching math, Bible, and French at Bob Jones Academy, Jerry served as a school administrator at Southside Christian Academy, Thrifthaven Baptist Schools, and Tri-City Christian Academy.
-He came to International Baptist College and Seminary in 1981, serving as the Academic Dean, Vice President, President, and currently as Chancellor.
-Married to his wife Kit for over 50 years, Dr. T has two children, Heather and Joel, and five grandchildren.
+While serving as administrator of Tri-City Christian Academy, he began working on the curriculum for International Baptist College and Seminary in 1979.
+IBCS began in 1981; he has served as Academic Dean, Vice President, President, and currently as Chancellor.
+Married to his wife Kit for over 54 years, they have two children, Heather and Joel, and six grandchildren.

 Fun Facts about Dr. T

 - A favorite fun book: Farmer Boy by Laura Ingalls Wilder.

 - Something unique about yourself that not many people know: Raised 1st 49-star flag in Adak, Alaska on 4th of July 1959.

 - Favorite Bible verse and why: Ezra 7:10, key to effective teaching.